shreehari06/mac-setup/README.md

 - Generates an SSH key and adds it to the SSH agent
 - Copies the SSH key to the clipboard for easy addition to GitHub
 - Shows hidden files in Finder
+- Installs NVM (Node Version Manager) and the latest LTS version of Node.js

 ## Usage